*Updated March 30, 2021

 There are 2 main medical treatments:

-1. A topical treatment for facial redness
+1. A topical treatment to temporarily reduce facial redness

 2. Lasers and light-based treatments for visible blood vessels, redness and flushing

-A topical treatment for facial redness
+A topical treatment to temporarily reduce facial redness

 Brimonidine is a topical (for use on the skin) treatment applied in the morning that significantly reduces persistent redness on the face for up to 12 hours.